bernoli/akka.net.compute/README.md

 # akka.net.compute
 Testing Akka.NET

-Want to build a platform for distributed coputation scheduling.
+Want to build a platform for distributed computation scheduling.